 Explain the term credit control as a function of the central bank.
-Credit control refers to:
+Credit control refers to actions undertaken by central banks in:

-A. Actions by central banks of lending funds to commercial banks during financial problems at market rates.
+A. Lending funds to commercial banks during financial problems at market rates.

-B. Actions undertaken by central banks in controlling the amount of money in the economy.
+B. Controlling the amount of money in the economy.

-C. Actions by central banks in controlling the credit creation power by commercial banks.
+C. Controlling the credit creation power of commercial banks.

 The correct answer is C.

-The central bank controls the credit creation process by commercial banks so as to control inflation and deflation pressures in the economy.
+The central bank controls the credit creation process by commercial banks so as to control inflationary and deflationary pressures on the economy.